 The other day, I had to drive to Lincoln, Nebraska for a special event.
 I was so excited to go that I left the house and started my 45-minute drive without any quarters in my purse.
 When I arrived, I realized I had no change to feed the meter.
 Stressed, I tried to think of where to get quarters near me.

-I’ve been caught in downtown Lincoln before without quarters and it’s no fun.
-You’d think I would have remembered the quarters.
+I’ve been caught in downtown Lincoln before without change and it’s no fun.
+You’d think I would have remembered that before leaving the house.

-Three convenience stores, a candy bar, and a pack of gum later, I finally had the quarters I needed to park.
+Three convenience stores, a candy bar, and a pack of gum later, I finally had what I needed to park.
 By then, all the good spots were filled.
-I had a longer walk to make, which I used to game plan how I would never find myself out of quarters again.
+I had a longer walk to make, which I used to game plan how I would never find myself out of change again.

 Perhaps you’ve been in my situation and like me, have asked, ‘where can I get a roll of quarters?’
 If so, this post provides the best options of where to get change.

-Whether it’s for parking, laundry, or even allowance, we all still use quarters.
+Whether it is for parking, laundry, or even allowance, we all still use quarters.
 Therefore, we all need to know where to get change.

 We have three kids, so we need more than pocket change to pay them.
 We need to know where to buy rolls of quarters.

 Your local bank is one of the best places to get quarters.
 Especially rolls of them.
 I go in regularly to withdraw and deposit cash as well as to cash freelance checks.